 You may have heard that Final Cut Pro X has a feature called "Optical Flow".
 When slowing down footage with Optical Flow, your footage will appear like it has been shot with a high speed camera.

 Optical flow works by creating frames in between the actual frames of your footage.
-Instead of repeating frames or blending them together, FCPX creates new frames based on the content of your footage, thus making playback crisp and smooth.
+Instead of repeating frames or blending them together, FCPX creates new frames based on the content of your footage, thus making playback smooth.

 Using Optical Flow